w15546251-afk/new-da-hood-farm/README.md

     local screenPos, onScreen = camera:WorldToViewportPoint(cf.Position)
     if not onScreen or screenPos.Z <= 0 then return end

-    -- Shifted slightly to the right by adding 10 pixels to X local x, y = screenPos.X - 10, screenPos.Y
+    local x, y = screenPos.X - 10, screenPos.Y

     pcall(function()